-Studying accounting and finance together with economics helps you to develop the skills demanded by the modern accountancy profession while examining wider issues such as economic growth, sustainable development and international trade.
+Combine the study of accounting, finance and economics to develop the skills demanded by the modern accountancy profession and the financial sector.
+You gain a thorough understanding of accountancy as well as wider issues such as economic growth, sustainable development and international trade.

 Kent Business School has excellent links with business schools globally, including in China, USA, Hong Kong, France, Germany, Spain, Sweden and Italy.
 Our wide array of exchange partners give you the opportunity to gain international experience.
 Our partners are committed to enhancing their international outlook while providing excellent teaching.
 You will gain invaluable work experience, develop your understanding of a new culture and improve your language skills.